m1ke-van-dyke/bazel-tools/README.md

 # bazel-tools
-Usefull tools for working with bazel
+Useful tools for working with bazel